ksologubov/sdl_java_suite/utils/generator/README.md

 Where:
 * `[description]` is `<description>` of the current `<enum>`, if exists.
 * `@deprecated` indicates the deprecation state if the `"deprecated"` attribute exists and has the value.
-* `@since` should be present, if the `"since"` attribute exists, and `[since_version]` is the value of this attribute.
+* `@since` should be present, if the `"since"` attribute exists, and `[since_version]` is the `Major.Minor.Patch` formatted value of this attribute.
 * `@see` shows the custom reference in `[see_reference]`, if it's defined in the custom mapping.

 The set of `<element>` should be mapped to the set of Enum constants.
 Based on the `<element>` attributes, constants could be with or without fields.

 The following list are general rules for constant names and its fields:
 1. The `"name"` attribute of `<element>` is the default name of the constant.
-2. In case if the `"internal_name"` attribute exists, this should be used for the constant name and the `"name"` attribute should be passed as a field into Enum constant.
-3. The `"internal_name"` attribute should be normalized by following rules:
-    * If it starts with the same prefix as `<enum>` name, this prefix should be removed.
-    * After the prefix removal, if the value starts with `_` (underscore) separator and the next character is a letter of alphabet, the leading `_` (underscore) character should be removed.
-4. In case if the `"value"` attribute exists, this attribute should be passed as the constant field.
-5. Uses of the "sync" prefix shall be replaced with "sdl" (where it would not break functionality).
+1. Uses of the "sync" prefix shall be replaced with "sdl" (where it would not break functionality).
 E.g. `SyncMsgVersion -> SdlMsgVersion`.
 This applies to member variables and their accessors.
 The key used when creating the RPC message JSON should match that of the RPC Spec.

-The exception is the `<enum>` named `FunctionID`.
-Additionally to rules above:
-  1. Uses of the `"name"` attribute shall be normalized by the removal of the ID suffix, e.g. `RegisterAppInterfaceID -> RegisterAppInterface`.
-  2. The constant name should be `SCREAMING_SNIKE_CASE` formatted and has 2 fields, the first is the `"value"` attribute and the second is the normalized `"name"` attribute.

 The constant definition could have the next JavaDoc comment:
 ```java